donovan-h-parks/ANI-Cache/README.md

 ### Install via Conda

-ANI-Cache can be install via Conda using:
+[IN PROGRESS] ANI-Cache can be install via Conda using:
 ```
 >conda install -c bioconda ani_cache
 ```